rhanak1987-sandbox/try-study-office-scripting/README.md

 # try-study-office-scripting
-[No License] test repo (for) study and use office application scripts | LibreOffice Basic and/or MSO VBA
+[MPL-2.0 License] test repo (for) study and use office application scripts | LibreOffice Basic and/or MSO VBA

 ## About
 Not much to see here as long as the project is still in its infancy.